jlink/shrinking-challenge/challenges/bound5.md

 5 * 256.
 This is false because of overflow. e.g.
 `([-20000], [-20000], [], [], [])` is a counter-example.

+The interesting thing about this example is the interdependence between separate parts of the sample data.
+A single list in the tuple will never break the invariant, but you need at least two lists together.
+This prevents most of trivial shrinking algorithms from getting close to a minimum example, which would look somethink like `([-32768], [-1], [], [], [])`.

 ## Implementors

 - [jqwik: Bound 5](/pbt-libraries/jqwik/src/test/java/challenges/bound5/Bound5Properties.java)